paglobal/augmented-tabflow/README.md

 - add reference to new youtube video
 - attribute projects that made this project possible
 - document behaviour concerning interacting with bookmarking from mobile
-- (maybe) document the fact that there's no need to restore
+- (maybe) document the fact that there's no need to restore old tabs
+- document the ability to modify keyboard shortcuts at the top

 ### Recent Changes